mrommel/Colony/README.md

 - [Defect] dialogs not centered in landscape mode

 ## Done
+- snow textures from wesnoth as layer
+- mountain textures as layer
 - add new player input / add player switcher in options (logout)
 - let player select a civilization
 - add beach-se-sw-nw texture (/)